Placing Doors & Windows

 1. Select Your Desired Component

 In the toolbar menu, hover over the hand icon to see your component (light, window, door) options.
 Click your desired component to pull up the component's customization options.
-From this point on, any time you click your map your component will be placed, so be careful not to leave random doors scattered around in your dungeon!
+From this point on, any time you click your map your component will be placed.
+Be careful not to leave random doors scattered around in your dungeon!

 nt_step_1.gif